6 MIN READ

-Alan H. Monroe, a Purdue University professor, used the psychology of persuasion to develop an outline for making speeches that will deliver results.
+Alan H. Monroe, a Purdue University professor, used the psychology of persuasion to develop an outline for making speeches that will deliver results, and wrote about it in his book Monroe's Principles of Speech.
 It's now known as Monroe's Motivated Sequence.

 This step doesn't replace your introduction – it's part of your introduction.
 In your opening, you should also establish your credibility (see The Rhetorical Triangle for tips), state your purpose, and let the audience know what to expect.
 Delivering Great Presentations provides a strong foundation for building the steps in Monroe's Motivated Sequence.

 Lets use the example of a half-day seminar on safety in the workplace.
 Your attention step might be as follows.